 - Workout and nutrition

-- Sit down, review vision board for 2 minutes
+- Sit down, review vision board and REASONS for 2 minutes

 - Start off with focusmate sessions dedicated to the day’s WRITING tasks.